 Tumors and Cancers

-Although rare, lumps on the jawline could be a sign of benign (non-cancerous) or malignant (cancerous) tumors.
+Although rare, lumps on the jawline could be a sign of benign or malignant tumors.
 They can originate from various tissues, including bone, connective tissue, lymphatic tissue, or salivary gland tissue.

 Diagnosing the Cause of a Lump on Jawline